Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 If you have a knee or hip injury, it is important to be mindful of the movements and poses you engage in during your yoga practice.
 Elephant Pose, with its deep bending and stretching of the legs, may not be suitable for individuals with knee or hip injuries.
 The pose puts significant pressure on these joints, potentially exacerbating any existing discomfort or pain.

 It is advisable to consult with a qualified yoga instructor or healthcare professional before attempting Elephant Pose if you have knee or hip injuries.
-They can provide guidance and suggest modifications or alternative poses that can be more accommodating to your condition.
+They can provide guidance and suggest or alternative poses that can be more accommodating to your condition.
 Remember, your safety and well-being should always be a top priority.

 Modifications for pregnant women